BayanWasfi/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-Udacity project 3 is to create pixel art maker
+Udacity project 3 is to create pixel art maker using Javascript besides HTML and CSS